 Temporary Relief for Kids with Acute Benign Myositis

-- To reduce the pain, I’m a big fan of Epsom salt baths for kids over six years old.
+- To reduce the pain, I’m a big fan of Epsom salt baths for school-aged kids.
 They feel better right away and for hours afterwards.

-- An anti-inflammatory may help them to feel much better.
+- An anti-inflammatory may help them feel much better.

 To help get around, toe walking is often the easiest way.
 Sometimes just showing kids they can walk on their toes without pain will make them mobile again.